 ESD provides a WYSIWYG ("What You See Is What You Get") environment for editing graphics, designing visual effects, and defining GUI application user logic, generating ANSI C code for the targeted hardware platform.
 Users can also choose to simulate the whole design to experience the UI before compiling and downloading the generated source code.
-Furthermore, ESD has the capability to work seamlessly with Bridgetek FT9XX tool chain.
-Users can compile, link the generated source code with FT9XX tool chain and upload it to the targeted platform without leaving ESD.
+Furthermore, ESD has the capability to work seamlessly with Bridgetek FT9XX Toolchain.
+Users can compile, link the generated source code with FT9XX Toolchain and upload it to the targeted platform without leaving ESD.
+From 4.13 onward, ESD has the same capability as FT90X platform to work with Raspberry Pi Pico2.

 A layout mechanism is introduced to manage widgets and pages in a more generic way.
 The layout mechanism will enable users to create more dynamic UI much easier than before.
-In addition, ESD 4.10 dramatically enhances the functionality of the logic nodes editor, layout editor and project browser, for better user experience.
+In addition, ESD 4.14 dramatically enhances the functionality of the logic nodes editor, layout editor and project browser, for better user experience.